cyberark/secrets-provider-for-k8s/README.md

 # CyberArk Secrets Provider for Kubernetes

-The CyberArk Secrets Provider for Kubernetes enables you to use secrets stored and managed in the CyberArk Vault using DAP and consume them in your Kubernetes application containers.
-To do so, the CyberArk Secrets Provider for Kubernetes image runs as an init container and provides the Conjur secrets, required by the pod, from DAP.
+The CyberArk Secrets Provider for Kubernetes enables you to use secrets stored and managed in the CyberArk Vault using DAP or Conjur and consume them in your Kubernetes application containers.
+To do so, the CyberArk Secrets Provider for Kubernetes image runs as an init container and provides the Conjur secrets, required by the pod, from DAP or Conjur.

 ## Supported services

+- Openshift 3.9 and 3.11
+- Kubernetes
 - DAP 11.1+
-- Openshift 3.9 and 3.11
+- Conjur XXX+

 # Releases

-The primary source of CyberArk Secrets Provider for Kubernetes releases is our Dockerhub.
+The primary source of CyberArk Secrets Provider for Kubernetes releases is our Dockerhub (TODO: insert link).

 Each time the `master` build is green, we push a `<version>-<git_version>` (i.e. `0.2.0-d9494c1`) image to our internal registry.